-- 1. Linguistic: Ask children to tell a story about the Sun - 2.
-Logical-mathematical: What is the shape of the Sun?
+- 1. Linguistic: Ask children to write a poem or story about the Sun. - 2.
+Logical-mathematical: How many earths can fit inside a Sun?
+How big is the Sun?
 Why is the Sun hot? - 3.
-Musical: Find and sing songs about the Sun. - 4.
-Spatial: Make drawing of the Sun and the Moon and the Earth using materials found in the house - 5.
-Bodily-kinaesthetic: Ask each child to show by their body movements how the Sun appears to move across the sky. - 6.
-Interpersonal: Make a card with the Sun theme and give it to someone you like very much. - 7.
-Intrapersonal: Ask the students to talk about how the Sun and presence of sunlight makes them feel. - 8.
-Naturalistic: Ask students to notice, on their way home, which plants have flowers and which trees have changed their leaves in this season. - 9.
+Musical: Write or find songs about the Sun and sing it. - 4.
+Spatial: Make drawing of the Sun and the Moon and the Earth using materials found in the kitchen. - 5.
+Bodily-kinaesthetic: Ask each child to show by their body movements how the Sun may be feeling inside.
+The children can stay in their place.
+Let the children demonstrate the planets in our solar system and their varied movements. - 6.
+Interpersonal: Make a card with the Sun theme and give it to someone you like very much/want to thank. - 7.
+Intrapersonal: Use sunlight to practise positive visualisation.
+Ask the child to imagine the sunlight entering their body and spreading its energy to every part of their body.
+Imagine it healing them and keeping them healthy.
+Ask them how they feel after the exercise. - 8.
+Naturalistic: Ask students to notice, on their way home, which plants have flowers and which trees have changed their leaves in this season.
+Which flowers bloom in sunlight and which at night? - 9.
 Spiritual: Ask children to close their eyes and breathe deeply.
-With each breath they imagine sunlight pouring through their body and making their body and mind healthy and happy.
+With each breath they imagine sunlight pouring through their body, creating energy and making their body and mind healthy and happy.